openEHR/specifications-ITS-REST/specifications/docs/overview/Requests_and_responses.md

 | openEHR-EHR-id        | openehr-ehr-id        |

 Some of the `GET` methods had a `Location` response header to indicate the canonical location of a representation.
 However, this was an incorrect use of the header, and it is now deprecated.
+Similarly, the `Location` response header was deprecated from responses of `DELETE` methods.
 For more information see [Location header](#tag/Requests_and_responses/HTTP-headers/Location) section.

 The `ETag` response header was used without a weakness indicator `W/`.